Note: This profile includes terminology unique to the vampire lore in my novels. I'll provide brief definitions of these terms in [brackets].

 Family: Ezekiel loved his family, but his overzealous Puritan ideals often put him at odds with his more moderate family members.
 His father, a carpenter and joiner named Zachariah Blake, was a more open-minded fellow and often got into heated arguments with Ezekiel over religion and justice.
 Ezekiel now realizes his father was right and regrets how he treated him.
 Ezekiel’s mother, Constance Blake, was a paranoid schizophrenic and religious fanatic who gave her son a human skull when he was a child as a reminder to be good and avoid going to Hell.
 Ezekiel’s relationship with his first younger brother, Solomon Blake (b.
 1588), was strained.
 Ezekiel was idolized by his second younger brother, Jeremiah Blake (b.
 1596).
 Ezekiel’s youngest sibling was his sister, Mercy Blake (b.
 1602), who he doted on.
 Zachariah, Constance, and Solomon died of consumption in January 1608, leaving Ezekiel to raise Jeremiah and Mercy on his own.
 Ezekiel married Lydia Doty (b.
 1597) in 1615, and they had a daughter, Abigail Blake, around 1616.
 Ezekiel and his family immigrated to Holland in 1617 to escape Anglican persecution.
 In 1619, Mercy married a non-Puritan Dutchman named Dominicus Vogel, and Ezekiel disowned his sister for marrying outside their religion.
 Ezekiel returned to London with his wife, daughter, and brother in 1620 to try and join their fellow Puritans on the Mayflower, but Ezekiel fell ill with consumption, and his family chose not to risk his health on the voyage.
 Ezekiel was separated from the remainder of his family when he was Anointed in mid-1620.
 Lydia passed away not long after (Ezekiel assumed of a broken heart), and Jeremiah and Abigail left London in 1630 after Ezekiel had a brief encounter with Abigail.
 Meanwhile in Holland, Mercy had two sons, Cornelis and Zachariah.
 Zachariah died after falling from a tree, and Cornelis grew up to marry a woman named Ida.
 Mercy and Dominicus passed away around this time, and Cornelis and Ida had two children, Dominicus Vogel II (b.
 1650) and Margaretha Vogel (b.
 1652).
 Cornelis and Ida passed away in the 1660s, and Ezekiel met his great-nephew and great-niece in 1670, an encounter omitted to prevent spoilers.
 Additional family members omitted to prevent spoilers.

-Friends: Ezekiel has tried to find love and friendship over the centuries, but the people he cared about suffered at the hands of Tobias’s Colony or because of Ezekiel’s mistakes.
+Friends: Ezekiel has tried to find love and friendship over the centuries, but the people he cared about suffered at the hands of Tobias’s colony or because of Ezekiel’s mistakes.
 One particularly horrifying incident occurred in the year 1900, omitted to prevent spoilers.
 The incident traumatized Ezekiel so much that he had a psychotic break and isolated himself for ninety-five years.
 He spent the intermittent century painting portraits of all the people he’s lost and teaching himself how to sing.
 He arbitrarily decided to try out for the lead role in Mozart’s Don Giovanni in 1995 and met a talent agent named Prudence Hughes.
 Their relationship had a rocky start, but Prudence soon became a close friend of Ezekiel.
 She knows nothing about vampires or the supernatural.
 Ezekiel developed an attraction to Prudence that was not reciprocated, but they remained friends.
 Prudence is currently Ezekiel’s only friend, and the plot of the first novel revolves around Ezekiel’s budding relationship with Angela Thorn and her uncle, Corin Montagu.

 Romance and Eroticism

 Additional Notes: Ezekiel is attracted to people who are intelligent and creative—artists, musicians, thespians, and authors.
 He’s also aroused by the smell of flowers, the feel of silk or satin, and the way hair ripples and coils as it blows in the wind.
 Vampires don’t experience lust the way most people do.
-Regardless of what their orientation was in life, a vampire’s sexuality is potentially limitless, going beyond gender and appearance.
-They have the capacity to fetishize any body part, inanimate object, or situation that catches their interest.
+Regardless of what their orientation was in life, a vampire’s sexuality is potentially limitless, going beyond physical appearance.
+They can fetishize any body part, inanimate object, or situation that catches their interest.
 Their sexual attraction to another person often has nothing to do with said person’s physical beauty or gender, but instead has to do with their demeanor—what they’re wearing, how they walk, talk, and their temperament.
 Their desires also have a dark side.
 As expected of creatures that subsist on blood, vampires are aroused by the smell and taste of blood, and they also find erotic gratification in the act of murder.

 Fitness: Undead and ageless.
 Ezekiel is frozen at his peak physical condition, which was the product of woodworking and construction labor.
 He has the same physical strengths and weaknesses as other vampires in his hierarchal position (listed in story bible).

 Knowledge: Different art techniques, art history, literature, the occult to a limited degree, and exposure to different European cultures.
+He’s fluent in English, Dutch, and has learned some Welsh, French, and Italian.

 Education: Has no degrees, but does have roughly four centuries of avid self-education.